 - 11. Office of Management and Budget.
 This office, which is part of the County Executive's Office, has the following responsibilities: (1) developing and implementing the County's operating and capital budgets; establishing budget policies, and monitoring departmental and agency budgetary and program performance; (2) preparing the five-year Financial Plan, five-year Capital Improvement Plan, and the long range Capital Needs Assessment; (3) developing and managing the performance management system; and (4) managing the local government grants application and awards process. - 12.
 Police Department.
 This department provides law enforcement and community safety services. - 13.
 Project Management Office.
 This office, which is part of the County Executive's Office, provides planning, organizational, and management responsibilities for the County's project portfolio, including organizational projects, strategic plan objectives, and technology solutions.
-During the COVID-19 disaster, one of this office's essential functions is having a critical role in planning, organizing, and managing a range of projects related to the County's response to the COVID-19 disaster. - 14.
+During the COVID-19 disaster, one of this office's essential functions is having a This office also plays a critical role in planning, organizing, and managing a range of projects related to the County's response to the COVID-19 disaster. - 14.
 Department of Information Technology.
 This department provides, manages, and supports the use of critical technology that allows the County to operate and communicate internally and with the public. - B. Albemarle County Public Schools.
 Under the County Executive form of government, the County is required to have a "department of education."
 Virginia Code § 15.2-518.
 The "department of education" is composed of the Albemarle County School Board, the Superintendent of the "school division," and the "officers and employees thereof."
 Virginia Code § 15.2-531.
-Article VIII, Section 1 of the Constitution of Virginia states: "The General Assembly shall provide for a system of free public elementary and secondary schools for all children of school age throughout the Commonwealth, and shall seek to ensure that an educational program of high quality is established and continually maintained." - C. Authorities.
-The following authorities and their boards provide essential governmental functions: - Albemarle Conservation Easement Authority.
+Article VIII, Section 1 of the Constitution of Virginia states: "The General Assembly shall provide for a system of free public elementary and secondary schools for all children of school age throughout the Commonwealth, and shall seek to ensure that an educational program of high quality is established and continually maintained."
+Albemarle County Public Schools provide essential governmental functions. - C. Authorities.
+The following authorities and their boards provide essential governmental functions: - 1.
+Albemarle Conservation Easement Authority.
 The Albemarle Conservation Easement Authority ("ACEA") was created as a parks and recreational facilities authority by resolution adopted by the Board of Supervisors on November 20, 1989 pursuant to the Public Recreational Facilities Authority Act (Virginia Code § 15.2-5600 et seq.).
 The ACEA was called the Public Recreational Facilities Authority until its name was changed by resolution adopted by the Board of Supervisors on July 11, 2018.
 The ACEA's articles of incorporation state that its purpose is to accept, hold, and administer open-space land and interests therein under the Open-Space Land Act (Virginia Code § 10.1-1700 et seq.).
 Amended Articles of Incorporation adopted July 11, 2018.
 The types of interests held include open-space easements that are donated by landowners, easements acquired by the County under its Acquisition of Conservation Easements ("ACE") program, and easements created pursuant to Rural Preservation Developments allowed under the County's zoning regulations.
-Monitoring and enforcing theses easements are essential functions.
+Monitoring and enforcing these easements.
+The functions of the ACEA include monitoring and enforcing these easements.